Skip to main content

 }

-As you can see above, we only really want to send 1 byte, but if we want to do it fast, at this 100Hz rate, we must wrap it in the start byte and stop byte to tell the Device to send the packet as soon as it get's the stop byte.
+As you can see above, we only really want to send 1 byte, but if we want to do it quickly, at this 100Hz rate, we must wrap it in the start byte and stop byte to tell the Device to send the packet as soon as it gets the stop byte.

 Adopting the new Pic32 code paradigm

-We drastically reduced the complexity of the .ino files in order to make custom device programming more approachable for new programmers but also add a suite of features to give great power to great programmers.
+We drastically reduced the complexity of the .ino files in order to make custom device programming more approachable for new programmers, but also added a suite of features to give great power to experienced programmers.
 We have created an environment to drive contribution to the main project in the form of examples.
-If you want to contribute code the main library for others to use, now you can simply do a pull request.
+If you want to contribute code to the main library for others to use, now you can simply do a pull request.
 Joel was able to adapt his pulse sensor code to the new firmware in about 20 minutes!
-Now anyone who downloads the firmware, will get the pulse sensor code versus having to dig through all the OpenBCI repos to find an example of how to use a pulse sensor, have external triggers, read an analog input, etc...
+Now anyone who downloads the firmware will get the pulse sensor code, instead of having to dig through all the OpenBCI repos to find an example of how to use a pulse sensor, have external triggers, read an analog input, etc...

 Please dig through the examples folder on the OpenBCI_32bit_Library for a deep dive into all the possibilities with the new code.
 Remember if you have new code you want to share, please do!!
 Make a pull request!